-11.4 AT+CGAUTO Automatic Response to Network Request for PDP Context Activation or EPS Bearer Activation/Modification
+11.4 AT+CGAUTO Automatic response to Network Request for PDP Context Activation

-The AT+CGAUTO write command enables or disables an automatic positive or negative response (auto-answer) to the receipt of a NW initiated Request PDP Context Activation message in UMTS or a NW-initiated Request EPS Bearer Activation/Modification Request message in EPS (LTE).
-It also provides control over the use of the V.250 basic commands ATS0, ATA and ATH for handling network initiated requests.
-For details refer to sections ATS0, ATA, ATH in Chapter 11., Packet Domain Related Commands.
+The AT+CGAUTO write command enables or disables an automatic positive or negative response (auto-answer) to the receipt of a NW initiated Request PDP Context Activation message in UMTS/GSM.
+It also provides control over the use of the V.250 basic commands ATSO, ATA and ATH for handling network initiated requests.
+For details refer to sections ATSO, ATA, ATH in Chapter 11., Packet Domain Related Commands.

-<n>(num)</n> 0 Disable automatic response for NW-initiated Requests for PDP Context Activation or EPS Bearer Activation/Modification.
+<n>(num)</n> <11>, 0 Disable automatic response for NW-initiated Requests for PDP Context Activation.
 Packet Domain network requests are manually accepted or rejected by the AT+CGANS command.
-1 Enable automatic response for NW-initiated Requests for PDP Context Activation or EPS Bearer Activation/Modification.
+1 Enable automatic response for NW-initiated Requests for PDP Context Activation.
 Packet Domain requests are automatically accepted according to the description below.
 2 Modem compatibility mode.
 Packet Domain only.
-3 ^(P) Modem compatibility mode.
+3 (P) Modem compatibility mode.
 The automatic acceptance of network initiated Packet Domain connections and incoming circuit switched calls is controlled by the ATSO command.
 Manual control uses the commands ATA and ATH or AT+CGANS to accept or reject Packet Domain network requests or incoming circuit switched connections.
-Note: Please note that ELS81-US supports only Packet Domain capability.
 4 Turn on automatic negative response for Packet Domain only.

 - When the AT+CGAUTO=0 command is received, the MT will not perform a PS detach if it is attached.
-Subsequently, when the MT announces a network request for PDP context activation by issuing the RING URC, the TE may manually accept or reject the request by issuing the AT+CGANS command or may simply ignore the network request. - When the AT+CGAUTO=1 command is received, the MT will attempt to perform a PS attach if it is not yet attached.
+Subsequently, when the MT announces a network request for PDP context activation by issuing the "RING" URC or "+CRING: GPRS" URC, the TE may manually accept or reject the request by issuing the AT+CGANS command or may simply ignore the network request. - When the AT+CGAUTO=1 command is received, the MT will attempt to perform a PS attach if it is not yet attached.
 Failure will result in ERROR or, if enabled +CME ERROR being returned to the TE.
-Subsequently, the MT announces a network request for PDP context activation by issuing the RING URC to the TE, followed by the intermediate result code CONNECT.
-The MT then enters V.250 online data state and follows the same procedure as it would after having received a +CGANS=1 with no <L2P> or <cid> values specified.
-An EPS Bearer Activation/Modification request will be performed without prior CONNECT result code. - If a network request for PDP context activation is answered automatically and if another AT command is issued at the same time on the same interface, then this AT command is not executed.
+Subsequently, the MT announces a network request for PDP context activation by issuing the "RING" URC or "+CRING: GPRS" URC to the TE, followed by the intermediate result code CONNECT.
+The MT then enters V.250 online data state and follows the same procedure as it would after having received a +CGANS=1 with no <L2P> or <cid> values specified. - If a network request for PDP context activation is answered automatically and if another AT command is issued at the same time on the same interface, then this AT command is not executed.
 Any response belongs to the automatic context activation procedure.
+If the AT command which caused the collision was a circuit switched data call, the CONNECT response does not belong to this data call but to the PS.
+This can be detected if ATX is not set to 0.
+CS data call will issue CONNECT <text>, PS will issue CONNECT only.